Using FEMA GO

 Technical Evaluation Criteria

-While the National Technical Review determines if a project is cost-effective and technically feasible, the technical evaluation criteria offer incentives for additional elements valued by FEMA, such as projects that mitigate risk to infrastructure or incorporate nature-based solutions.
+The National Technical Review determines if a project is cost-effective and technically feasible.
+The technical evaluation criteria offer incentives for the elements valued by FEMA.
+This applies to projects that mitigate the risk to infrastructure or use nature-based solutions.

-All mitigation project subapplications will receive a technical evaluation criteria score, and if needed based on the number of subapplications submitted to the BRIC program, FEMA will use the technical evaluation criteria scoring as a program priority screening tool to determine which subapplications continue to the qualitative evaluation review.
+All mitigation project subapplications receive a technical evaluation criteria score.
+If needed, based on the number of BRIC subapplications submitted, FEMA will use the technical evaluation criteria scoring as a program priority screening tool.
+That will determine which subapplications continue to the qualitative evaluation review.

 Resources

-Tips on where to include information in FEMA GO relative to each technical evaluation criterion are included in the BRIC Technical Criteria Program Support Material (found on the Program Support Materials (PSM) Resources webpage).
+Tips on where to add information in FEMA GO for each technical evaluation criterion are included in the BRIC Technical Evaluation Criteria Program Support Material. (found on the Program Support Materials (PSM) Resources webpage).

 Qualitative Evaluation Criteria

-The qualitative review allows subapplicants the flexibility to fully explain the strengths of the proposed project and our stakeholders to participate in the review process.
-FEMA developed the qualitative evaluation criteria based on comments received through summer of 2019 stakeholder engagement efforts.
+The qualitative evaluation criteria review allows subapplicants the flexibility to fully explain the strengths of the proposed project.
+It also allows FEMA stakeholders to take part in the review process.
+The qualitative evaluation criteria have graded scales for scoring points.

-Qualitative evaluation criteria have graded scales of point scoring.
-Panelists in the National Review Panel will leverage their mitigation experience and expertise during the review to assess the degree to which subapplications meet the six BRIC qualitative evaluation criteria using the following scale: not at all, minimally, partially, mostly, entirely, or exceeds (see Table 1 in the BRIC Qualitative Evaluation Criteria Program Support Material, found on the PSM Resources webpage, for more information on these scoring options).
+Panelists in the National Review Panel will use their mitigation experience and expertise during the review.
+They will assess the degree to which subapplications meet the six BRIC qualitative evaluation criteria.
+To do so, they use the following scale: not at all, minimally, partially, mostly, entirely, or exceeds.
+(For more information on these scoring options, see Table 1 in the BRIC Qualitative Evaluation Criteria Program Support Material, on the PSM Resources webpage.)

-The National Review Panel will apply the scoring options to all six qualitative criteria.
-However, point values associated with each scoring option vary among criteria, depending on the total possible points for each criterion.
-The graded scoring and point scales for each qualitative evaluation criterion are included in the BRIC Qualitative Evaluation Criteria Program Support Material (found on the PSM Resources Webpage).
-The subapplication’s final qualitative score will be calculated by averaging the qualitative scores from each panelist who reviewed the subapplication.
+The National Review Panel will apply the scoring options to all six criteria.
+However, the point values associated with each scoring option vary among the criteria.
+This is based on the total possible points for each criterion.
+The final qualitative score for the subapplication is the average of the qualitative scores from each panelist.

 Resources

-Instructions to guide information submission in FEMA GO are included below the graded scoring and point scales table for each criterion in the BRIC Qualitative Evaluation Criteria Program Support Material (found on the PSM Resources Webpage).
+The instructions on how to submit information in FEMA GO are below the graded scoring and point scales table for each criterion.
+These are in the BRIC Qualitative Evaluation Criteria Program Support Material (found on the PSM Resources Webpage).

-Applicants and subapplicants should complete the EHP Checklist when scoping a project to assist in consideration of EHP requirements—including understanding where impacts could be avoided or minimized—during the development of a complete project application (FEMA refers to consideration of EHP impacts at the earliest point possible in the decision-making process as “EHP frontloading”).
+Applicants and subapplicants should complete the EHP Checklist when scoping a project.
+This will help them consider EHP requirements and understand where impacts could be avoided or minimized—as they develop the project application.
+(FEMA refers to consideration of EHP impacts at the earliest point possible in the decision-making process as “EHP frontloading.”)
 Find guidance on EHP frontloading during application development.

 Nature-Based Solutions

-Nature-based solutions are evaluated with a technical criterion to score subapplications submitted to the national competition.
-To receive the point allotment for this criterion, the subapplication must indicate and describe how the project incorporates one or more nature-based solutions, which are sustainable environmental management practices that restore, mimic, and/or enhance nature and natural systems or processes and support natural hazard risk mitigation as well as economic, environmental, and social resilience efforts.
+To score subapplications submitted for the National Competition, FEMA evaluates nature-based solutions with a technical criterion.
+To receive the point allotment for this criterion, the subapplication must indicate and describe how the project uses one or more nature-based solutions.
+These are sustainable environmental management practices that restore, mimic, and/or enhance nature and natural systems or processes.
+They support natural hazard risk mitigation, as well as economic, environmental, and social resilience.

-Nature-based solutions use approaches that include, but are not limited to, restoration of grasslands, rivers, floodplains, wetlands, dunes, and reefs; living shorelines; soil stabilization; aquifer storage and recovery; and bioretention systems.
+Nature-based solutions use approaches that include, but are not limited to, restoring grasslands, rivers, floodplains, wetlands, dunes, and reefs; living shorelines; soil stabilization; aquifer storage and recovery; and bioretention systems.

 Documenting Milestones and Cost Effectiveness